 Recently an interesting and important question `(roughly) just how much Kreutzer is enough?` was posted here.

-The question gets to the heart of what I think is one of the most important and profound understanding about the nature of learning the violin that there is: from the initial stages to quite a high level (including college for many) the progression is quite linear.
+The question gets to the heart of what is one of the most important and profound understanding about the nature of learning the violin that there is: from the initial stages to quite a high level (including college for many) the progression is quite linear.
 One is presented more or less systematically with techniques, scales, etudes, pieces etc and this becomes the way the instrument is conceptualized.

-It is interesting to note that Heifetz called this `The professional’s manual,` a comment which had a strong influence on some of the great Russian pedagogues such as Tziganov.
+It is interesting to note that Heifetz called this "The professional’s manual," a comment which had a strong influence on some of the great Russian pedagogues such as Tziganov.
 In his books Szigeti told about how he regularly asked top competition players to play and improvise on these etudes and they looked at him blankly.
 Or that he saw the octogenarian player Rose practicing them.
-In more modern times, Fischer notes that many top players use number 2 as a daily bowing exercise and Clayton Haslop has noted that his Paginini improved as a result of practicing Kreutzer even when not practicing Paginini.
+In more modern times, Fischer notes that many top players use No. 2 as a daily bowing exercise and Clayton Haslop has noted that his Paganini improved as a result of practicing Kreutzer even when not practicing Paganini.

 To play that with perfect phrasing and proportions is the work of an artist.
 It is never finished and the lifetime’s process is actually our art growing.
 It makes perfect sense to me when a top player says I use the Mazas etudes to keep my technique in shape.
-I have met college level players who scoff at Mazas but when asked to play number five from the same book with a beautiful seamless detache can’t do it so well.
-The same problems as Kreutzer no 2 (or so many of the others).
+I have met college level players who scoff at Mazas, but when asked to play number five from the same book with a beautiful seamless detache, can’t do it so well.
+The same problems as Kreutzer No. 2 (or so many of the others).
 Detache is something one spends a life time trying to get more and more perfect.

 You’ve just gotta love this instrument.

 This article has been archived and is no longer accepting comments.